 Northeast of Bend, and situated just outside Terrebonne, Smith Rock State Park is an outdoor adventurer’s playground, and a popular spot for avid hikers and rock climbers.
 Towering volcanic ash spires rise above the sagebrush desert as the Crooked River winds through its canyons.
 For an easy hike, take the River Trail to Monkey Face, an iconic rock formation that unsurprisingly looks like a primate.
 For a more challenging trail, hike up to Misery Ridge and enjoy views of the Cascade Range to the West.

 This pet-friendly park is home to numerous birds and wildlife including bald and golden eagles, peregrine falcons, as well as mule deer and river otters.
-Known as offering sunshine 300 days out of the year, the park is an excellent place to visit fall through spring, as the summer can prove pretty hot.
+Known as offering sunshine 300 days out of the year — an accomplishment anywhere in Oregon — the park is an excellent place to visit fall through spring, as the summer can prove pretty hot.

 Pete French Round Barn and Malheur Wildlife Refuge